-This interface represents the MathML Content token elements: ci, cn and csymbol.
+This is the interface from which the interfaces representing the MathML Content token elements (ci, cn and csymbol) are derived.
 These elements may contain MathML Presentation elements, Text nodes, or a combination of both.
 Thus the getArgument and insertArgument methods have been provided to deal with this distinction between these elements and other MathML Content elements.

 '''

 interface MathMLContentToken: MathMLContentElement {

-readonly attribute MathMLDocumentFragment arguments;
+readonly attribute MathMLNodeList arguments;

+attribute DOMString definitionURL;

+attribute DOMString encoding;

 Node getArgument(in unsigned long index);

 Node insertArgument(in unsigned long index, in Node newArgument);

 Node setArgument(in unsigned long index, in Node newArgument);

 void deleteArgument(in unsigned long index);

 Node removeArgument(in unsigned long index);

 };

 '''

-arguments of type MathMLDocumentFragment, readonly The arguments of this element, returned as a MathMLDocumentFragment.
+arguments of type MathMLNodeList, readonly The arguments of this element, returned as a MathMLNodeList.
 Note that this is not necessarily the same as Node::childNodes, particularly in the case of the cn element.
 The reason is that the sep elements that are used to separate the arguments of a cn are not returned.